Geometry-Aware Single-Image 4D Synthesis via Dense Trajectory Generation: Experiments

 \subsection{Ablation Studies}

-Table~\ref{tab:ablation_3col} provides quantitative analysis of each component's contribution on VBench under the Group III setting of Table~\ref{tab:vbench_results}.
-Removing MPM reduces the Dynamic score from 0.9 to 0.85, confirming its necessity for inferring motion magnitude.
-Excluding depth latents degrades both Consistency and Dynamic scores, as the model struggles to maintain motion coherence.
-Without depth-guided normalization, Consistency drops to 0.8604 and Aesthetic quality decreases to 0.4672.
-Our full MoRe4D latents achieve optimal performance across all metrics, validating the synergistic contribution of each component.
+Table~\ref{tab:ablation_transposed} presents a comprehensive ablation study on VBench under the Group III setting.
+Removing depth-guided normalization drops Consistency to 0.8604 and Aesthetic quality to 0.4672, while excluding depth latents degrades both Consistency and Dynamic scores, as the model struggles to maintain motion coherence.
+Removing MPM reduces Dynamic from 0.9 to 0.85; replacing its patch-level features with a global \texttt{[CLS]} token slightly improves Consistency but degrades Dynamic and Aesthetic quality, confirming that fine-grained patch-level conditioning is essential for high-fidelity 4D generation.
+For training data, reducing scale to a 1k subset or using unfiltered 60k samples both cause significant performance drops, validating that large-scale, high-quality data is foundational.
+Notably, adding random noise during training yields only negligible degradation, demonstrating robustness to noisy pseudo-GT supervision.
+Our full \ours achieves optimal performance across all metrics, validating the synergistic contribution of each component.

 Row 1-6 in Figure~\ref{fig:ablation_module} visually demonstrate these findings.
 Baseline min-max normalization (rows 1-2) yields unstable point clouds with exaggerated movements, particularly in scenes with large depth variations.
 Our depth-guided approach effectively resolves this issue.
 Further visualizations (rows 3-6) show that without MPM or depth guidance, the model fails to preserve object structure or maintain motion consistency across different parts, confirming the critical role of depth in ensuring structurally coherent point trajectories.